PreCyz/GitDiffGenerator/README.md

 # GitDiffGenerator
-Generates git diff file from given repositories.
+Generates diff file from given repositories.
 By default it generates from last 7 days till now.
 Can be run on Windows and Linux (from v2.0).
+It handles Git and Mercurial version control systems.
 To download latest version go [here](https://github.com/PreCyz/GitDiffGenerator/releases/latest).

 ## How to execute
 There few ways of execution this program: